29jitender/Spotlight/README.md

-THIS LIBRARY IS NO LONGER MAINTAINED
+# THIS LIBRARY IS NO LONGER MAINTAINED.
+I suggest you check alternatives.

 # Spotlight
 Spotlight is an Android library used to onboard users by showcasing specific features in the app.